woodcox/city11/src/sections/kids-youth/3_city-kids.md

 heading: 1
 href: ""
 impact-font:
-  - content: "When: Wednesday, 6pm - 7:15pm"
+  - text: "When: Wednesday, 6pm - 7:15pm"
-  - content: "At: City Evangelical Church"
+  - text: "At: City Evangelical Church"
 ---

 Woo-hoo!
 City Kids is a free, action-packed club for all Primary school children from Reception to Year 6.
 Games, Crafts, Quizzes, Prizes, Bible Stories and more!